 High levels of prostaglandins, hormone type compounds, can also lead to bloating.
 Prostaglandins helps the uterus to contract which is required each month to shed its lining.
 An excess of prostaglandins causes the symptoms of bloating and cramping.

-Reducing bloating during your period
+How to reduce bloating during your period

 Whilst there is not much one can do about controlling the natural hormones produced by the body, you can limit the other factors that contribute to abdominal bloating: